Extend a persistent volume

 • Run this command: openstack server volume list [NAME_OF_INSTANCE], replacing the name with that from previous step.

 • Run this command: openstack --os-volume-api-version 3.42 volume set [VOLUME_ID] --size [SIZE], replacing the values in angle brackets with the volume ID from the previous step and the size in GB.
-Note the --os-volume-api-version 3.42 which is currently needed due to limitation in the standard API.

 • To verify, run this command: openstack volume show [VOLUME_ID] -c size, replacing value with the volume ID.

-Operation inside OS
+Operation inside operating system

-Above we demonstrate the process for growing a volume in the platform but there is also a need to grow the disk logged into the instance.
-Depending on what operating system you are running and how your disks are laid out, this process will will vary and below are just suggestions that we have found to be useful.
-For a complete reference, please see your operating systems documentation.
+Depending on what operating system you are running this process will vary and below are just suggestions that we have found to be useful.

 Important